Gokul2377/Anime_Analysis/README.md

 # Anime_Analysis
-This repository contains my first ever EDA project on an Anime dataset.
+This repository contains my first ever Exploratory Data Analysis (EDA) project on an Anime dataset using the various data libraries in Python.
 Hope you enjoy reading through!